JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 Space complexity?
 Don't worry about it.
 Considers auxiliary (temporary) space and any additional inputs it takes.

 ## Designing algorithms
 An algorithm is a sequence of steps to solve a problem.
 It should terminate and handle as many cases as possible.
 A good algorithm should be unambigous, understandable and optimised as far as possible.
-Consider time and space compexity (using a lot of storage is bad), in unison.
+Consider time and space compexity (using a lot of storage is bad and memory is limited), in unison.
 One can be sacrifised for the other sometimes.

 **Tractable algorithms** - have a feesable solution with predicatable efficiency; can be messured with time and space complexity.
 Actual definition is that it is achievable in polynomial time complexity or less.
 - E.g a searching a finite list.